Robdeseg/HTML-CSS-Portfolio-Project/README.md

  I used Robin Schreiner's work at pexels.com for an image of a photo gallery for the background of the Exhibition page.

  https://www.pexels.com/photo/wooden-bench-2261165/

+ The icons in the footer were taken from [Font Awesome](https://fontawesome.com)

  And finally, I would also like to thank the tutors, mentors and allumni at Code Institute for their advice and support throughout the development of this website.
 It has been invaluable.